dscatalan/vending_machine/README.md

 ### Issue 5: Not using prototype (or syntactic sugar provided by Classes) functions for vending machine object

-Securit Concern: Vulnerable to DDOS attack due to heavy memory usage.
+Security Concern: Vulnerable to DDOS attack due to heavy memory usage.

-Fix: Using prototype for the vending machine object methods saves memory space.
+Fix: Use prototype for the vending machine object methods.
 Each vending machine object will share the same methods in memory instead of creating duplicate methods for each new vending machine instance.
+Another possible solution would be to use the syntactic sugar provided by ES6 Classes to create objects from prototypes.

 ## More Secure Coding

-## XSS

-Issue:

-Security Concern:

-Fix:
+Issue: JavaSript tries to be helpful and fix or ignore programming errors.

+Security Concern:  This can lead to security vulnerabilities and unintended logic errors

+Fix: use Use Strict Mode to use a stricter version of JavaScript.
+Strict Mode changes some silent errors to throw exceptions, among other things.